JoaoVVogel/JoaoVVogel/README.md

 ## About me:

-I'm a Fullstack Developer :smile:
+I'm going to be a Fullstack Developer :smile:

 I Love code and create new stuff, i like to learn about new technologies and dive deep in solving problems.